Time and time again people ask themselves why such a show like Nichijou didn’t get a well-deserved sequel.

-It was broadcasted in Japan between April 2011 and September 2011, after an Original Video Adaptation (OVA) was released in March.
+It was broadcast in Japan between April 2011 and September 2011, after an Original Video Adaptation (OVA) was released in March.

 This show focuses on the Golden Trio of Mai Minakami, Mio Naganohara and Yukko Aioi.
-And the holy trinity of this show consisting Hakase (“The professor”), Nano and the MAN who endured a thousand scars, Sakamoto.
+And the holy trinity of this show consists of Hakase (“The professor”), Nano and the MAN who endured a thousand scars, Sakamoto.

 Set in a Suburban Japanese town, Nichijou’s cast is created by an ensemble set of characters featuring moments from their everyday lives.

 - weird and strange

 And without much focus on narrative as expected from an anime from the slice-of-life genre.